pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 `$ Get-ExecutionPolicy`

-3. To install chocolatey and appropriate security scripts that it uses to ensure safety when you install applications using the chocolatey application, enter:
+3. To install Chocolatey and appropriate security scripts that it uses to ensure safety when you install applications using the Chocolatey application, enter:

 `$ Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

 The command returns messaging describing useful details and indicating a successful installation.
-You are ready to use chocolatey to install each required application.
+You are ready to use Chocolatey to install each required application.

 ### Installing Helm and the kubernetes CLI commands:

 Pega supports using Helm version 2.1 and later and the Kubernetes Command Line Interface (CLI) 1.15 and later.
 The latest runbooks use Helm version 3.0 and kubernetes-cli 1.17.0.
-It’s recommended to use these versions.
+It is recommended to use these versions.
 If you use Helm 2.x, some of the commands will differ slightly for Helm 2.x.

-The default Helm version available in chocolatey is 3.0.x; the default version of kubernetes-cli is 1.17.x.
+The default Helm version available in Chocolatey is 3.0.x; the default version of kubernetes-cli is 1.17.x.

-Enter the choco install command listed for each application into your Powershell command prompt as shown:
+Enter the choco install command listed for each application into your PowerShell command prompt as shown:

 - To install [Helm](https://chocolatey.org/packages/kubernetes-helm): in the
-    Powershell command prompt, enter:
+    PowerShell command prompt, enter:

 `$ choco install kubernetes-helm`

-If during the install process you are prompted to run the script, reply with **Yes**.
+If, during the install process, you are prompted to run the script, reply with **Yes**.

-- To install [Kubernetes Command Line Interface](https://chocolatey.org/packages/kubernetes-cli): in the Powershell command prompt, enter:
+- To install [Kubernetes Command Line Interface](https://chocolatey.org/packages/kubernetes-cli): in the PowerShell command prompt, enter:

 `$ choco install kubernetes-cli`

+If, during the install process, you are prompted to run the script, reply with **Yes**.
 The kubernetes-cli application includes the `kubectl` command.

 ### For AKS only: installing the Azure CLI

-For Windows users, use a Windows PowerShell command prompt with Administrator privileges to install the Azure CLI by entering:
+Use a Windows PowerShell command prompt with Administrator privileges to install the Azure CLI by entering:

 `$ Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile